MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-pdpa-argentina.md

 **How has the GDPR changed the Personal Data Protection Act?**

-In late 2018, Argentina has not yet enacted GDPR-related regulations, but it has drafted a new data protection bill— already submitted to Congress by the Executive Power and under revision by the House of Representatives—to bring its data protection law into alignment with the GDPR.
+In late 2018, Argentina has not yet enacted GDPR-related regulations, but it has drafted a new data protection bill — already submitted to Congress by the Executive Power and under revision by the House of Representatives — to bring its data protection law into alignment with the GDPR.
 It addresses such differences as the definition of data subjects and concerns over the cross-border transfer of personal information.

 ## Additional resources